mcandre/hellcat/README.md

 $ mage lint
 ```

-# CREDITS
+# SEE ALSO

 Hellcat operates under an 80% utility principle.
-When in doubt, look to the classic tools:
+When in doubt, look to some related tools:

 * [ls](https://linux.die.net/man/1/ls)
 * [cat](https://linux.die.net/man/1/cat)